input-output-hk/adrestia/doc/key-concepts/addresses-byron.md

 ```

 An address type of `0` refers to a spending address for which the address root
 contains a hash of a public spending key.
-We can see that this address has 2 attributes, which
+In addition, we can see that this
-are identified by two tags: `01` for the derivation path, and `02` for the network magic.
+address has 2 attributes identified by two tags `01` for the derivation path,
-The derivation path is an encrypted bytestring that holds two derivation indexes (for the account
+and `02` for the network magic.
+The derivation path is an encrypted bytestring
-and address paths).
+which holds two derivation indexes for the account and address paths.